mm589/keats-assets/Fonts/README.md

       <li><p style="font-size: 14px, sans-serif;"><b>If starting with new font files:</b> Download the font family package from the King's Corporate Fonts page, which is stored on the King's Digital Assets repository;</li>
 <li>Upload to your GitHub or other repository and serve each individual font package/file <i>separately</i>, i.e. do not link to the entire font package directory or folder;</li>
 <li>On your KEATS pages, reference each individual font separately in your HTML code.
 You may reference the font format using inline CSS, <code><style></code> tags and @-rules.</p></li>
-      <li><b>If using the currently available font files in this repository:</b> The font files (archived and current as of 2018) are available in this repository, so you can serve each file using the current URL in KEATS, or if that's no longer practical, use a CDN of your choice, e.g. RawGit to serve the files again.</li>
+      <li><b>If using the currently available font files in this repository:</b> The font files (archived and current as of 2018) are available in this repository, so you can serve each file using the current URL in KEATS, or if that's no longer practical, use a CDN of your choice.</li>
 </ol>

 <strong>To use <code>@font-face</code>,</strong>